ViliChoomba/CI-koodi/README.md

 *Required Libraries & Software*

 Software:
-Python 3.8 or higher
+Python 3.8 or higher,
-Any text editor / IDE (VS Code recommended)
+Any text editor / IDE (VS Code recommended),
-Working internet connection
+Working internet connection,

 Python Libraries
 Install the following packages using `pip` in the terminal: